EKarton/Photos-Drive/apps/cli-client/README.md

 4. Next, the cli will prompt you to specify a place to store the configs.
 You can store it locally or on MongoDB.

-   For simplicity, select `2`.
-It will then ask you to enter the file name of your config.
+   > For simplicity, select `1`.
+It will then ask you to enter the connection string of your MongoDB account.

    ![Config choices](./docs/images/setting-up-infra/config-choices.png)

-5. Next, it will ask you to add a MongoDB database to store your pictures / videos metadata.
-It will prompt you to enter a name for your database, and its read-write connection string:
+5. Next, it will ask you to add a MongoDB database to store your photos metadata.
+It will prompt you to enter a name for your database, and its read-write connection string and read-only connection string:

+   > For simplicity, we will use the same MongoDB account to store your photos metadata.
+Feel free to use a different connection string to store your photos metadata in another database.

    ![Adding MongoDB client](./docs/images/setting-up-infra/add-mongodb.png)